erikis/require-babel/README.md

 After installing the development dependencies (`npm install`), the demo app can be tested using `npm test` and built using webpack and minified: `npm run webpack && npm run minify`.

+Note that the demo intentionally only makes use of esm.js and jsx.js.

 ## License

 MIT